skooter500/OOP-2016-2017/README.md

 [![YouTube](http://img.youtube.com/vi/x0OK1GiI83s/0.jpg)](https://www.youtube.com/watch?v=x0OK1GiI83s)

+# Lab

+## Learning outcomes

+Use variables
+Use for loops
+Use methods
+Construct an algorithm to solve a problem using sin, cos and the unit circle Use drawing and colours in a Processing sketch
+Use random numbers

 In the lecture we learned how to make spiral shapes using a for loop with sin and cos.
 In the lab today you will make a sketch that draws star shapes with random numbers of points and random colours.
 Here is what the finished sketch could look like: